-34. I. The proposal fails to satisfy the relevant considerations under Section 7 Environmental Planning and Assessment Act 1979 in that the adverse impact development due to non-compliances with the applicable planning controls beneficial for the local community and as such, are not in the wider public into ts by the are not
+34. The proposal fails to satisfy the relevant considerations under Section 79C(1)(e) Environmental Planning and Assessment Act 1979 in that the adverse impacts by the development due to non-compliances with the applicable planning controls are not beneficial for the local community and as such, are not in the wider public interest.